In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Introduction

-Generally, the pion potential can be obtained from the phenomenological pion potential~\cite{Buss2012,Guo2015,Feng2016,Cozma2017,Liu2018}, or from the effective methods, such as closed-time path green functions method~\cite{Mao1999prc}, chiral perturbation theory~\cite{Kaiser,Girlanda2005}.
-Dmitriev el at. did the study on the in-medium pion dispersion relation by the pion self-energy via meson exchange interaction~\cite{Dmitriev1985} for symmetric nuclear matter.
-After that, the work from Guangjun Mao had also given the discussion about the pion dispersion relation with the relativistic form of pion self-energy in symmetric nuclear matter and its effect on the $N\pi\to \Delta$ cross section and $\Delta\to N\pi$ decay width~\cite{Mao1999prc,QingfengLi2017v2}.
+Generally, the pion potential can be obtained from the phenomenological pion potential~\cite{Buss2012,Guo2015,Feng2016,Cozma2017,Liu2018}, or from effective methods, such as the closed-time path green functions method~\cite{Mao1999prc}or the chiral perturbation theory~\cite{Kaiser,Girlanda2005}.
+Dmitriev el at. studied on the in-medium pion dispersion relation by the pion self-energy via meson exchange interaction~\cite{Dmitriev1985} for symmetric nuclear matter.
+Then, a study by Guangjun Mao also discussed the pion dispersion relation with the relativistic form of pion self-energy in symmetric nuclear matter and its effect on the $N\pi\to \Delta$ cross section and $\Delta\to N\pi$ decay width~\cite{Mao1999prc,QingfengLi2017v2}.

-As the increasing of interests on the study of isospin asymmetric nuclear matter, Kaiser el at. had given the pion s-wave self-energy in isospin asymmetric nuclear matter based on chiral perturbation theory up to the two-loop approximation~\cite{Kaiser}.
-With the s-wave pion self-energy from Ref.~\cite{Kaiser}, Zhang el at. also added p-wave pion potential in estimation on the in-medium $N\pi\to \Delta$ cross section and $\Delta \to \pi N$ decay width by including N and $\Delta$ masses in free space~\cite{ZhenZhang2017}.
-Qingfeng Li et al. had also given the discussions about the $N\pi\to \Delta$ cross section and $\Delta \to \pi N$ decay width in asymmetric nuclear matter based on the closed-time path green function methods~\cite{QingfengLi2017v2}, but the pion dispersion relation they used is still in symmetric nuclear matter~\cite{Mao1999prc}.
-Among those calculations, the energy conservation is an important issue and should be carefully considered in isospin asymmetric nuclear matter as for $NN\to N\Delta$~\cite{Cui2018}.
+This increasing interest on the study of isospin asymmetric nuclear matter led Kaiser el at. to study the pion s-wave self-energy in isospin asymmetric nuclear matter based on the chiral perturbation theory up to the two-loop approximation~\cite{Kaiser}.
+With the s-wave pion self-energy reported in Ref.~\cite{Kaiser}, Zhen Zhang el at. also added p-wave pion potential for the estimation of the in-medium $N\pi\to \Delta$ cross sections and $\Delta \to \pi N$ decay widths by including N and $\Delta$ masses in free space~\cite{ZhenZhang2017}.
+Qingfeng Li et al. discussed the $N\pi\to \Delta$ cross sections and $\Delta \to \pi N$ decay widths in asymmetric nuclear matter based on the closed-time path green function methods~\cite{QingfengLi2017v2}, but the pion dispersion relation they used was still in symmetric nuclear matter~\cite{Mao1999prc}.
+In these calculations, the energy conservation is an important issue and should be carefully considered in isospin asymmetric nuclear matter for $NN\to N\Delta$~\cite{Cui2018}.